gardehal/3d-printing/created/arduino-arm/README.md

   1. Repeat this process for each segment you have.

 1. Prepare the hand:
-  1. Prepare the segment pins by inserting them an taking the out of hand-segment-b1.
+  1. Prepare the segment pins by inserting them an taking the out of hand-b1.
 This will make it easier to assemble later.
-  1. Insert the pins and servo in hand-segment-a1.
+  1. Insert the pins and servo in hand-a1.
   1. Attach the main gear to the servo.
-  TODO
+  1. Insert hand-c1 into the top of hand-a1 and hand-b1.

 1. Prepare the set of fingers:
   1. Place the plates with the extrusions up.